francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 Hi there! 👋
 Welcome to my GitHub page!
-I'm Francesco, a Full Stack Web Developer with a deep passion for programming and a drive to continuously learn and improve. 😄
+I'm Francesco, a Full Stack Web Developer with a deep passion for programming and a special focus on frontend development. 😄

-Throughout my training, I've gained hands-on experience in both frontend and backend development, working with:
+Throughout my training, I've developed a strong foundation in both frontend and backend technologies, though I find myself particularly drawn to frontend work, where I can bring user interfaces to life.
+My toolkit includes:

 Frontend: HTML, CSS, Sass, JavaScript, TypeScript, Vite.js, Vue.js
 Backend: Node.js, MySQL, PHP, Laravel, WordPress
-I'm currently expanding my expertise in Angular to build scalable and maintainable applications, adding new tools to my skillset and diving deeper into frontend frameworks.
+I'm currently enhancing my skills in Angular to build scalable, maintainable applications and to broaden my capabilities in the frontend landscape.

-This intensive learning path has not only helped me bridge knowledge gaps but has also ignited a passion for exploring new technologies.
-Since completing my studies, I've fully committed myself to programming, dedicating time each day to honing my skills, staying current with industry trends, and experimenting with new tools.
+This intensive learning journey has not only helped me bridge knowledge gaps but has also fueled my enthusiasm for exploring new tools and frameworks.
+Since completing my studies, I've dedicated myself full-time to programming, constantly refining my skills and staying updated with the latest in web development.

-Outside of coding, I'm also a sports enthusiast and love spending time in the kitchen trying out new recipes! 🍲🏃‍♂️
+Outside of coding, I'm a sports enthusiast and love experimenting in the kitchen. 🍲🏃‍♂️

-Let's connect and build something amazing together!
+Let's connect and create something amazing together!

 ---